ddsky/spoonacular-api-clients/java/docs/ProductsApi.md

     //apiKeyScheme.setApiKeyPrefix("Token");

     ProductsApi apiInstance = new ProductsApi(defaultClient);
-    BigDecimal upc = new BigDecimal("33698816271"); // BigDecimal | The UPC of the product for which you want to find comparable products. try {
+    String upc = "033698816271"; // String | The UPC of the product for which you want to find comparable products. try {
       GetComparableProducts200Response result = apiInstance.getComparableProducts(upc);
       System.out.println(result);